sitewards/InstantSearchResult/README.md

 Features
 ------------------
-* If search result has only one product, it redirects you directly to its details page.
+* If there is only 1 product returned from the search redirect to detailpage of product

 File list
 ------------------